Updated on by Asher Fergusson

 14. Even if you are told you’re getting a refund, you may have to fight tooth-and-nail to get it, and it can take weeks or even months to get.

 I think we’ve established pretty clearly that the refund system isn’t a very reliable one, don’t you?
 We still haven’t gotten our full refund after months of communications with Airbnb.

 15. Their policies seem to be set up to make them money, and it may be unfairly at your expense.

 Of course companies strive to make money – how else could they function?
 The problem arises when policies are only followed when it’s convenient for the company, or when those policies are written to unfairly favor the company.
 Many of Airbnb’s policies clearly give the company leeway to keep funds when they probably shouldn’t, and charge conversion and other fees when it may not be practical or necessary.

 The bottom line is this: in customer service, the golden rule is that “customers will always remember the way you make them feel,” and that should be the guiding principle on which service standards are based.
 If so many interactions with Airbnb’s Customer Experience Specialists fail to meet objectives, leave the customer in a worse position than they were in before, or leave the customer feeling demoralized, then the company as a whole will be viewed that way.

-Please note: while these points are drawn from our own experiences and those of many reviewers who post their stories on online forums, these may not be the experiences of every customer.
+Please note: while the “15 reasons why Airbnb customer service sucks” are drawn from our own experiences and those of many reviewers who post their stories on online forums, these may not be the experiences of every customer.
 Customer service is one of the top complaints when guests describe their opinion of Airbnb, but not all guests have these or any problems.
 Our advice: use the platform at your own discretion.